Synonym(s)

 External therapyThis section has been translated automatically.

-Glucocorticoids are at the forefront of the treatment.
-Either as injection with triamcinolone (e.g. Volon A 10 crystal suspension diluted 1:1 with LA like scandicain 1%) or as 0.05% clobetasol ointment (e.g. dermoxin) under occlusion.
+Glucocorticoids are the mainstay of treatment.
+Either as an injection with triamcinolone (e.g. Volon A 10 crystal suspension diluted 1:1 with LA such as Scandicain 1%) or as a 0.05% clobetasol ointment (e.g. Dermoxin) under occlusion.

 Radiation therapyThis section has been translated automatically.